feitnomore/hyperledger-fabric-kubernetes/README.md

           name: fabricfiles
 ```
 *Note: Again setting up the timezone as the reports might get impacted.*
-*Note: This deployment will have access to the share filesystem as the startup script and config files are store there.*
+*Note: This deployment will have access to the shared filesystem as the startup script and config files are store there.*

 Now its time to apply our `Deployment`:
 ```sh